scristobal/homepage/src/resume.md

-# Samuel Cristobal, Software Engineer and CTO
+# Samuel Cristobal, Sr. Software Engineer
-> _A seasoned front-end developer with 15y+ of experience in research and software engineering._
+> _A seasoned engineer with 15+ years of experience in research and software._
 > [linkedin.com/in/scristobal](https://linkedin.com/in/scristobal) · [github.com/scristobal](https://github.com/scristobal) · [el.tobal@gmail.com](mailto:el.tobal@gmail.com) · [+34 646 49 09 06](tel:+34-646-49-09-06)

-### Background
+### About
-Learned C and Turbo Pascal at the age of 12, pursued a double degree in Mathematics and Engineering, and worked in assistant positions in the algebra and logic departments.
-I dedicated 7+ years to research engineering, specializing in large scale graph optimization dynamics.

-In 2019, I co-founded a B2B startup as the CTO to streamline air traffic management tools.
-I bootstrapped the initial product and build the engineering team.
-I thrived in the high-intensity and dynamic environment.
-The experience further developed my technical skills and leadership abilities in software engineering.

-- **Programming languages**: TypeScript, Go and Rust.
-- **70% frontend**: React, Web Components (Lit) and Web Assembly.
-- **20% backend**: REST, WebSockets, UDP/TCP Sockets and GraphQL.
-- **10%** data structures and algorithms, 2D/3D engines using WebGPU and wgpu.
-- **English** (full professional proficiency) and **Spanish** (native).
+Double degree in Mathematics and Engineering.
+Worked 2 years in European universities, plus 7 years of R&D engineering.
+Since 2019, founder CTO of a B2B startup.
+Bootstrapped the initial product and build the engineering team.
+Preferred programming languages: **Rust**, **Go** and **TypeScript**.
+Full professional proficiency in **English** and **Spanish**

 ### Software Engineer and CTO at [Databeacon](https://www.databeacon.aero) from January 2019.
 Responsible for the entire lifecycle of applications and services.
 Leading the engineering team to success.
 - Designed, built, and deployed user facing applications, focused on user experience and functionality, using TypeScript and React with the Redux pattern.
 - Optimized UI performance through replacement of hot paths with Rust and Web Assembly (WASM).